API Reference#

 • column_tol (int, optional (default: 0)) – Tolerance parameter used to combine text horizontally, to generate columns.

-Lattice method of parsing looks for lines between text to parse the table.
+Lattice method looks for lines between text to parse the table.

 Parameters: